 When milk is still fit for consumption, a quick swirl causes the layers to dissolve (2).
 However, if your breast milk appears chunky or maintains separate layers even after swirling a couple of times, the milk has likely gone bad.

 Breast milk’s odor could vary among mothers and even across feeding sessions.
 These changes are based on several factors, such as the mother’s diet and medications.
-Besides, an off or soapy smell is a relatively common occurrence for mothers with high lipase-containing breast milk (3).
+Besides, an off or soapy smell is a relatively common occurrence for mothers with high lipaseiXAn enzyme that the body requires to break down fats in food for easy absorption into the intestines -containing breast milk (3).
 In such a case, determining spoilage isn’t easy.
 However, a simple test could help.

 - If you have high lipase milk, your milk will likely smell soapy, metallic, or fishy.
 However, the milk is fit for the baby’s consumption.
 You can deactivate lipase activity by scalding breast milk.

-- If the milk smells sour or rancid, the milk has undergone chemical oxidation.
+- If the milk is rancid or has a sour smell, then the milk has undergone chemical oxidation.
 Discarding such milk is advisable.
-A diet rich in PUFA or rancid fats and water containing free copper and iron ions could cause oxidation, giving a peculiar smell to breast milk.
+A diet rich in PUFAiXPolyunsaturated fats are dietary fats essential for blood clotting, nerve function, and brain health or rancid fats and water containing free copper and iron ions could cause oxidation, giving a peculiar smell to breast milk.

 If breast milk tastes rancid or sour, it has likely gone bad.
 You can perform the same test as above — store the milk for a week and evaluate the taste changes.
 Soapy-, metallic-, or fishy-tasting breast milk is likely due to high lipase activity.
 On the other hand, a sour or rancid taste indicates chemical oxidation.

 In general, breast milk stored longer than recommended may indicate that milk might have gone bad.
-Freshly pumped or expressed milk stored in the refrigerator for more than four days or previously frozen and thawed milk stored for more than a day are likely to go bad (4).
+Freshly pumped or expressed milk stored in the refrigerator for more than four days or previously frozen and thawediXTo convert from a frozen state to a liquid state milk stored for more than a day are likely to go bad (4).

 What Happens When A Baby Consumes Spoiled Breast Milk?